FAA failure to tell Capitol of parachute stunt led to alert

 The incident was a stunning communications failure, all the more remarkable because of Washington’s focus on improving security since the deadly Jan.
 6, 2021, attack on the Capitol by supporters of then-President Donald Trump.

-House Speaker Nancy Pelosi promised a congressional review of the FAA’s “apparent failure,” which she called “outrageous and inexcusable.”
+House Speaker Nancy Pelosi, D-Calif., promised a congressional review of the FAA’s ”apparent failure,” which she called ”outrageous and inexcusable.”

 Capitol Police on Thursday called the decision not to alert the force ”extremely unusual,” and said officers followed the policies and procedures necessary to ensure the safety of congressional staff.